jagerman/loki-multi-sn/README.md

 running with the basic debs then just don't unmask: you'll continue to have the default services running *in addition* to the new templated onces we set up below).

-### Setting up one service node
+## Setting up a service node

+### Step 1: Choose a number

 Choose a two-digit number from 00 to 99.
-I recommend you start at 00 or 01 and then move up by one for each one, but if you have some other system in mind go ahead.
-It must be numeric, however, and I highly recommend that you start values in 0-9 with an extra leading 0.
+I recommend you start at 00 or 01 and then move up by one for each one, but if you have some other system in mind go ahead as long as you use two-digit numbers.

 The number you choose will be used in the ports that your service nodes use: for service number with number XX: